 Green Deane’s “Itemized” Plant Profile: Black Medic

-IDENTIFICATION: Medicago lupulina: Multi-branched, slender, prostrate, slightly hair stems, 12 to 24 inches long, spreads low to the ground, does not root from nodes.
+IDENTIFICATION: Medicago lupulina: Multi-branched, slender, prostrate, slightly hairy stems, 12 to 24 inches long, spreads low to the ground, does not root from nodes.
 Leaflets of three, center leaflet on separate petiole.
 Resembles hoop clover but as longer leafstalk, leaflets often bristle-tipped.
 Tightly coiled one-seed black pod.
-Re Black Medic and Hop Clover.
-Stems of M. lupulina are downy (they have white hairs.)
+Re Black Medic and Hop Clover: Stems of M. lupulina are downy (they have white hairs.)
 The stems of T. dubium are almost hairless and more redish.

 TIME OF YEAR: Flowers April to August, seeds ripen July to September.
 Not frost tender.